 As a result of those efforts, the plant received Wildlife at Work Certification in 2009 from the Wildlife Habitat Council, a leading nonprofit organization dedicated to restoring and enhancing wildlife habitat.
-The company also received “Wildlife at Work Recertification” in 2011.
+The company also received “Wildlife at Work Recertification” in 2011 and 2013.
 Since the summer of 2008, AK Steel has restored more than 20 acres of plant property into native Ohio prairie land.
 The restored area includes several nesting boxes for bluebirds and purple martins, as well as native flowers and grasses.
 The company will maintain the restored area and plans to expand the prairie over time.

-In recognition of its commitment to the conservation of natural resources at Coshocton Works, AK Steel received Honda’s “Green Factory Environmental Achievement Award” in 2010.
-The company also sponsors the Ohio River Valley Water Sanitation Commission’s “River Sweep” – a program designed to restore the Ohio River’s natural beauty – and was named a finalist for the 2011 Environmental Stewardship Award from American Metal Market (AMM), a leading metal industry publication.
+In recognition of its commitment to the enviroment through a creek restoration project, the company was named a finalist for the 2014 Environmental Stewardship Award from American Metal Market (AMM), a leading metal industry publication.

 Greenhouse Gas Emissions